Alternator Repair And Cost

 How An Alternator Works

-Simply put, an alternator converts mechanical energy, which is produced by your engine, into electrical energy.
+Simply put, an alternator transforms mechanical energy, which is generated by your engine, into electrical energy.

 Parts such as your air conditioning, steering, windows, and radio cannot operate using mechanical energy.
 Instead, they require electricity, making the alternator crucial.

-You might think your battery handles this, but in reality, it’s only responsible for getting your car started in the first place.
+You might think your battery handles this, but in actuality, it’s only accountable for getting your car started in the first place.
 This means that the battery starts the engine, and the alternator keeps it going.

 The main components of an alternator include the following: